argoproj-labs/argocd-operator/docs/usage/keycloak/openshift.md

 # Usage

-Note: This feature is currently supported only in openshift.
+This feature enables Keycloak as a Single sign-on provider for Argo CD.

-This feature enables keycloak as a Single sign-on provider for ArgoCD.
-If operator is deployed in OpenShift Container Platform, Keycloak acts as an Identity broker between ArgoCD and OpenShift, Which means one can also login into ArgoCD using their OpenShift Users.
+If operator is deployed in OpenShift Container Platform, Keycloak acts as an Identity broker between Argo CD and OpenShift, Which means one can also login into Argo CD using their OpenShift Users.

-The following example shows the most minimal valid manifest to create a new Argo CD cluster with keycloak as a Single sign-on provider.
+The following example shows the most minimal valid manifest to create a new Argo CD cluster with Keycloak as a Single sign-on provider.

 ```yaml
 apiVersion: argoproj.io/v1alpha1